How to install timber weatherboards?

-Note: It is usually easier to order your weatherboards to ssrive on-site pre-primed /pre-coated.
+Note: It is usually easier to order weatherboards to arrive on-site pre-primed /pre-coated.

-This will ensure weatherboards are primed, and or coated with the correct products to exacting levels and the timber is at the correct moisture content.
+This will ensure weatherboards are primed, and or coated with the correct products to exact levels and the timber is at the correct moisture content.

 Site Preparation - Structure and framing